-RISK FACTOR ASSESSMENT OF RISK Geographic/ country of origin risk Risk of contributing to modern slavery We understand that particular countries and regions may have a higher prevalence of modern slavery due to poor governance, compromised rule of law, conflict-affected zones, large migrant populations and poverty.
-The Global Slavery Index 2018 identifies that the Asia-Pacific region is considered to be a high-risk geography for modern slavery.
-The Global Slavery Index 2018 also identifies that within the 10 countries with the largest estimated numbers of people in modern slavery, accounting for 60% of people living in modern slavery, are China and Russia.
-The top 6 spend categories with the percentage of sourcing countries and their Global Slavery Index 2018 rating are set out in the table below: RAW MATERIAL, PACKAGING AND TRADING COODS AUS CHINA INDIA RUSSIA THAI EURO US JAPAN KOREA SIKa Intercompanies Concrete Materials Coartee Materials Coartee Materials Coartee Materials Coartings and Resins Packaging Global Slavery Index 2018 rating Low Risk Mod.
-Risk Low Risk L Sector/ Industry Very low risk of contributing to modern slavery We understand manufacturing is considered a high-risk sector.
-The 2017 Global Estimates of Modern Slavery have shown forced labour exploitation does occur in the construction and manufacturing industries.
+RISK FACTOR ASSESSMENT OF RISK Geographic/ country of origin risk Risk of contributing to modern slavery We understand that certain countries and regions may have a higher prevalence of modern slavery owing to poor governance, compromised rule of law, conflict-affected zones, large migrant populations, and poverty.
+The Global Slavery Index 2022 has found the Asia-Pacific region to have the highest number of people in modern slavery.
+The Index also named 10 countries with the largest estimated population of people in modern slavery-accounting for 60% of people living in modern slavery to be in China and Russia.
+The top 6 spend categories with the percentage of sourcing countries and their Global Slavery Index 2022 rating are set out in the table below: RAW MATERIAL, PACKAGING AND TRADING COODS AUS CHINA MALAY TAIWAN THAI EURO US JAPAN KOREA Sector/ Industry Very low risk of contributing to modern slavery Manufacturing is considered a high-risk sector.
+The 2022 Global Estimates of Modern Slavery have shown forced labour exploitation does occur in the construction and manufacturing industries.
 Where other risk factors such as geography and product risks are also present, the risks are further heightened.
-Sika Australia is a specialist chemical manufacturing company and we consider that there is a lower risk in our sector because of the speciality products we manufacture and particularly because our manufacturing facilities are located in Australia.
-However, we acknowledge that some of our direct and indirect suppliers in the manufacturing industry may present a moderate risk of modern slavery particularly in relation to certain products such as cement and packaging and in relation to those facilities located in China and Russia.
-Further, a percentage (albeit a minority percentage) of our manufacturing work is undertaken by temporary workers engaged through Australian recruitment and labour hire companies.
-We understand that third party labour hire and recruitment can present a risk of modern slavery as these third parties may engage workers from vulnerable populations who are at risk of exploitative practices and we do not have direct oversight over the recruitment practices.
-However, Sika Australia considers the risk of modern slavery is low as the relevant employment and visa checks for these workers are undertaken through VEVO (Visa Entitlement Verification Online system).
+Sika Australia is a specialist chemical manufacturing company, and we consider it to be a lower risk-this is largely attributed to the specialised nature of the products but also that our manufacturing facilities are locally based.
+Nevertheless, we acknowledge that some direct and indirect suppliers in the industry may present a moderate risk to modern slavery; be it in relation to specific products, such as cement and packaging, as well as in relation to facilities based in China and Russia.
+Further, a percentage (albeit a minor percentage) of our manufacturing work is undertaken by temporary workers engaged through Australian recruitment and labour hire companies.
+We understand that such third-party labour hire and recruitment organisations can present a risk of modern slavery as they may engage workers from vulnerable populations who are at risk of exploitative practices, and we don't have direct oversight of their recruitment practices.
+Nonetheless, Sika Australia considers the risk of modern slavery to be low as the relevant employment and visa checks for these workers are undertaken through VEVO (Visa Entitlement Verification Online system).